Ohio River Park

 The Remedial Investigation (RI) report for the entire site was completed in March 1994.
 The Feasibility Study (FS) report, which recommended alternatives for site cleanup, was completed in June 1995.
 Based on the results of the RI, EPA issued a ROD in September 1996 for buried waste and contaminated soil at the entire site.
 This ROD called for capping of concentrated waste with a multilayer cap, covering the rest of the site with an erosion cap, installation of a surface water control system, deed restrictions, and long term monitoring.
 On August 14, 1997, Wilmington Securities, Inc., and Neville Land Company signed a Consent Decree and agreed to perform the Remedial Design/Remedial Action (RD/RA) specified in the ROD.

 During the process of developing the ROD for soils and buried waste, the PRP requested that EPA postpone its decision regarding the remediation of groundwater for this site until they completed a natural attenuation study.
 The PRP volunteered to perform a study which would demonstrate that natural attenuation of contaminated groundwater at the site would reduce contamination to levels protective of human health and the environment.
 EPA agreed to consider and await the results of the natural attenuation study before making a final decision on a groundwater remediation.
 Results of this study were submitted to EPA in August 1997.
 On March 17, 1998, EPA announced during a public meeting that EPA's preferred alternative for the groundwater at the site is Monitored Natural Attenuation.
 In September 1998, EPA issued the ROD calling for Monitored Natural Attenuation for the groundwater.
 In October 1997, the PRP met with the public to announce their plans for an on-site sports complex to be developed on the site.
 They submitted a RD work plan in September and EPA approved it in November 1997.
 At the same time, the Agency approved the Pre-final Design for the North-East Portion, which allowed the PRP to start land clearing for construction of a portion of the sports complex at the area outside of the main contamination.
 The actual construction of the main facility started in March 1998 when the final RD plan for the North-East area was approved by EPA.
 During the 1998 construction season Neville Land Company installed a multilayer cap over an 11-acre area where hazardous waste was disposed, and covered the rest of the site with a soil cap.
 The construction was completed in September 1999.
-In March 2003 EPA issued a Five-Year Review Report for the Ohio River Site .
-Natural attenuation monitoring started in January 2004.
-The 2008 Five-Year-Review report evaluated natural attenuation and concluded that "the plume is decreasing."
+In March 2003, EPA issued the first Five-Year Review Report for the Ohio River Site .
+Natural attenuation monitoring started in January 2004 and is continuing.
+A statistical evaluation of the monitored natural attenuation data was performed during the 2013 Five-Year-Review.
+EPA’s assessment was that while groundwater cleanup goals have not yet been achieved, natural attenuation is progressing at a reasonable rate as anticipated.